Inference-Institute/ai-architecture/docs/2.-AI-Solution-Design/03-Scalability-and-Performance-Considerations.md

+---
+title: Scalability and Performance Considerations
+description: Learn about the critical aspects of scalability and performance in AI solution design, including strategies, patterns, and best practices for building scalable and high-performance AI systems.
+author: Inference Institute
+---
 # Scalability and Performance Considerations

 In this section, we focus on the critical aspects of **scalability and performance** in AI solution design.
 Building scalable and high-performance AI systems is essential to meet the growing demands of users and handle increasing data volumes effectively.
 This section will cover strategies, patterns, and best practices for designing AI solutions that are both scalable and performant.